dokun1/kitura-safe-lab/README.md

 disasterClient.attemptConnection()
 ```

 Build and run your iOS app.
-You can test your server if you'd like by adding a breakpoint to see if it receives the connection request from the phone when you tap the "Connect" button.
+You can test your server if you'd like by adding a breakpoint to the `connected:` function on your server to see if it receives the connection request from the phone when you tap the "Connect" button.

 On your phone, instead of responding with a dashboard, you are going to respond to the authentication token with your first use of the `Person` object.
 Open up `DisasterSocketClient.swift` and add the following code underneath the `disconnect:` function:

 ```swift
 public func reportStatus(for person: Person) {